samhiggie/Run2HTT_Combine_old/README.md

 passing -s will disable all shape uncertainties in the model for debugging, -e will disable the use of the embedded distribution and related uncertainties
 , 0b will disable the use of CombineHarvester's Bin-By-Bin uncertainties (please note, this option is default in RunCombineFits.py), -g will disable STXS split ggH processes and only use an inclusive ggH distribution, and -q will disable STXS split qqh processes and will only use inclusive qqH processes.
+There is also an option called `--Categories` which takes any number of options after it, and it will attempt to load these categories from the file.
 Each looks for a file named "smh[year][channel(mt,tt,etc.)].root" in the shapes folder to run on.
-Each model tries to be as robust as possible about the number and names of categories included in the analysis.

 ### interface